Four-point checklist for understanding data governance in healthcare

 2. Why data governance in healthcare is important

 If a medical practice does not care about the state of its data, how it is managed or controlled, then it risks jeopardising patient privacy and confidentiality, and face serious legal and regulatory repercussions.

 So when it comes to healthcare, what the data means, whether it is used in the correct manner in the correct place, how it is being collected, and whether it is healthy – are all core practice prerogatives.

-3. Who is responsible for data governance?
+3. Identifying who is responsible for data governance

 According to a report, Practical Steps to Enterprise Data Governance, as the concept of data governance becomes more widely accepted, so has the understanding of the need for ‘data stewardship’.
 It stressed how everyone needs to embrace the role of a data steward.

 This means that when it comes to your role in your practice, if you collect, update, modify, delete, move, store, or utilise any data, you are accountable for the best data practices possible.